How are round wooden dowels made?

-How are round wooden dowels made?
-They are typically made in two different processes to maximize the yield from the raw material.
-In the case of smaller diameters of 1” and less, they are typically made on a molder.
+Round wooden dowels are typically made in two different processes to maximize the yield from the raw material.
+In the case of smaller diameters of 1” and less, these dowels are typically made on a molder.
 Boards are molded with a set of knives cutting a half round on the top of the board and another set cutting half round on the bottom.
-With careful set-up of the molder, a several inch wide board can “extrude” multiple round dowels at once form that single board.
-Set-up of the molder is key to insure accurate diameter and true roundness of the dowels.
+With careful set-up of the molder, a several-inch wide board can “extrude” multiple round dowels at once from that single board.
+Set-up of the molder is key to ensure accurate diameter and true roundness of the dowels.

-A second process of making dowels is via a single rod machine / dowel machine such as a Hawker brand which has been in use for over 100 years.
+A second process of making round wooden dowels is via a single rod machine/dowel machine, such as a Hawker brand, which has been used for over 100 years.
 This process involves feeding a square into the machine and a rotating knife spinning around the square creates the round dowel.
-This work best for larger diameter dowel, where defect free raw material is more difficult to access and improves yields.
+This works best for larger diameter dowels, where raw, defect-free, material is more difficult to access and improves yields.
 Dowels produced in this manner are typically not as smooth as molding, though sanding cleans them up nicely.

 To see a sampling of some of our dowels and their applications, click here to view our gallery.